Concerned about Michigan stealing signs? What Nick Saban said before Rose Bowl

 After Saban finished answering the question Sunday, he and Harbaugh posed for a photo with the two team's helmet's and the Rose Bowl trophy.
 Saban broke out a small grin.
 Meanwhile, Harbaugh didn't smile.

-TOMMY REES: Inside the mind of Tommy Rees, the coach who revived Alabama offense en route to Rose Bowl

-MIKE BROCK: Bear Bryant helped launch his law career.
-Now Mike Brock helps Alabama as a trustee

-Nick Kelly is the Alabama beat writer for The Tuscaloosa News, part of the USA TODAY Network, and he covers Alabama football and men's basketball.
-Reach him at nkelly@gannett.com or follow him @_NickKelly on X, the social media app formerly known as Twitter.
+Nick Kelly is the Alabama beat writer for The Tuscaloosa News, part of the USA TODAY Network.
+Follow @_NickKelly on X, the social media app formerly known as Twitter.

-This article originally appeared on The Tuscaloosa News: Alabama football: Is Nick Saban concerned about Michigan stealing signs?
+This article originally appeared on The Tuscaloosa News: Alabama's Nick Saban on Michigan stealing signs for Rose Bowl